infominer33/infominer33.github.io/_pages/web-work/notes-on-github-pages.md

 All you really need to do is select a branch and it will begin publishing your repository.
 Then choose a method to publish.
 Brand-newbs go with the theme chooser.

-The first web-page for a given account must be names like so: `username.github.io`.
+The first repository for your web-page must be named like so: `username.github.io`.
 For example, the repository for my personal page is called `infominer33.github.io`.
+Simply create a new repository, and if your github username is `@awesomesauce` then you would create a new directory named `awesomesauce.github.io`.

-Every other repository you own can also be made into its own web-page, that will published off of your user page.
-All you do is go up there and select where you want pages to build from, and you're ready to go.
+Every other repository you own can also be made into its own web-page, that will published off of your user page, with the same name following your domain.
+So if you have a repository called, `/Dynomite` and you go into settings select pages to publish from the master branch, then that page will be found at `https://awesomesauce.github.io/Dynomite`.

 so [github.com/infominer33/DIDecentralized](https://github.com/infominer33/DIDecentralized) is published at [infominer.id/DIDecentralized](https://infominer.id/DIDecentralized), because I have a custom domain.
 Otherwise it would be found at, [infominer33.github.io/DIDecentralized](https://infominer.id/DIDecentralized).